Last updated: June 7, 2026

 Hardy worked with Dr. Fletcher B. Dresslar, professor of schoolhouse architecture at the George Peabody College for Teachers in Nashville and a longtime consultant to the U.S. Bureau of Education, whose 1910 American Schoolhouses bulletin had set national standards for lighting, heating, ventilation, flooring, drinking water, toilets, cloakrooms, and assembly halls in public schools.
 Dresslar's advocacy of beauty in school architecture, alongside his technical standards, shaped the plan.

-The architect was Charles E. Bearden of Chattanooga, whose other work included the Chamberlain building, the Palace Theater, and the Tennessee Electric Power Company (TEPCO) building.
-Bearden chose a Neoclassical design in the post-1893 Columbian Exposition tradition, with a T-shaped plan, a three-story central section, and two-story wings.
+The architect was Charles E. Bearden of Chattanooga.
+Bearden chose a Classical Revival design, as classified in the school's 1982 National Register nomination, featuring a six-column Doric portico, a T-shaped plan, a three-story central section, and two-story wings.
 Construction took almost two years.

 Construction and dedication, 1925 to 1926

 Walls were built of hollow concrete tile; floors and roof were reinforced concrete.
-Portico, libraries, and lobbies were finished in terrazzo.
-The portico's six Doric columns were cut limestone.
-Interior walls were California stucco.
-The building was designed for fireproof construction, and the only structural wood in it was the gymnasium floor and the student desks.
-Workers from California laid the walls, and Georgia craftsmen laid the library terrazzo.
+Portico, libraries, and lobbies were finished in terrazzo, and interior walls were California stucco.
+The building was designed for fireproof construction; the only structural wood in it was the gymnasium floor and the student desks.
 A trained landscape gardener laid out the grounds, with extensive lawns, flower beds, and shrubbery.

 Total cost to Dixie Portland was $243,000.

 The school was dedicated over three days, April 26 to 28, 1926.
-Dignitaries included Colonel John R. McQuigg, National Commander of the American Legion; Charles F. D. Belden, president of the American Library Association; and Dr. Harcourt A. Morgan, president of the University of Tennessee.
+Per Robert N. Chenault's November 1931 account in The Nation's Schools (listed in the Sources section below), the dignitaries included Colonel John R. McQuigg, National Commander of the American Legion; Charles F. D. Belden, president of the American Library Association; and Dr. Harcourt A. Morgan, president of the University of Tennessee.
 The building opened with approximately 300 students and 15 teachers.

 The Hardy connection

 Richard Hardy served as Mayor of Chattanooga from October 1923 to April 1926, elected by the city commission to fill the unexpired term of Alexander W. Chambliss after Chambliss was appointed to the Tennessee Supreme Court.
-In 1926 Hardy declined to seek another term and moved to New York, where the Dixie Portland Cement Company had been consolidated into the new Pennsylvania-Dixie Cement Corporation, a $45 million combination headquartered in New York City.
+In 1926 Hardy declined to seek another term and moved to New York as Chairman of the Board of the new Pennsylvania-Dixie Cement Corporation, a $45 million combination headquartered in New York City that merged Dixie Portland with several other cement companies.

-Hardy died of heart disease in New York City in August 1927 at age 59 and was buried at Forest Hills Cemetery in Chattanooga.
+Hardy died of heart disease in New York City on August 14, 1927, at age 59, and was buried at Forest Hills Cemetery in Chattanooga.
 The Dixie Portland Memorial School was renamed Richard Hardy Memorial School in his honor that same year.
-Commonly cited sources give his death date as August 14, 1927; the 2003 Wilkerson thesis specifies only the month and year, so the day-precise date is [needs verification] against primary records.

 Governance and directors